 - Once launched, the REDD+ project proceeds with minimal cooperation with the majority of villagers, now ordered not to cut any trees for whatever purposes, even for domestic use; - WCS establishes REDD+ committees in each village.
 They are supposed to act as intermediaries between the organization and the community.
 Organizing forest patrols is their main duty.
-The majority of the population faces scepticism about their efficacy.
+The majority of the population faces skepticism about their efficacy.
 Concerns about potential conflicts of interest within the REDD+ committees prevail.
-It is suspected that committee members and their families are the main beneficiaries of the REDD+ project; - Questionable committee practices have been portrayed.
-For instance, committee leaders are suspected of prioritizing their personal interests, such as securing money from the REDD+ disbursement they received.
+It is suspected that committee members and their families are the main beneficiaries of the REDD+ project; - Questionable committee practices have been portrayed by common villagers.
+For instance, some committee leaders are suspected of prioritizing their personal interests, such as securing money from the REDD+ disbursement they received.
+For instance, by appointing relatives of co-opted persons in the remunerated work (patrol, meeting attendance, per diem allowances...).
 The perpetuation of these committees is therefore associated with inter- and intra-village rivalries.

-Theme 10: REDD+, human rights and cultural sovereignty
+Theme 10: REDD+, human rights, and cultural sovereignty

 - Villagers, frequently deprived of land turned into PAs, can no longer engage in traditional livelihoods like farming, hunting, and fishing.
-Only collecting (resin from trees, plants...) is allowed under certain conditions; - Conservationists are reproached by villagers for restricting subsistence practices through rangers' disciplinary controls and the Ministry of the Environment's inspections; - REDD+ projects discourage villagers from engaging with the forest biotope.
+Only collecting (resin from trees, plants...) is allowed under certain conditions and when it is still possible, as is the case for the resin trees (Res, 2023); - Conservationists are reproached by villagers for restricting subsistence practices through rangers' disciplinary controls and the Ministry of the Environment's inspections; - REDD+ projects discourage villagers from engaging with the forest biotope.
 Human beings are expected to be separated from nature; - Villagers, especially indigenous peoples, experience a two-tiered regime.
-They are prohibited from cutting down even a tree for basic needs, while they are aware that connected investors and private bodies engage in vast deforestation ventures with impunity; - A case of human rights violation was presented to us when a young man was arrested, abused, and imprisoned for four months for alleged attempts to cut grass in a land close to the core PA.
-The case illustrates for the Bunong a disproportionate response accentuated by a denial of justice; - This story intensifies the fears of other villagers who worry about similar arbitrary arrests without clear justifications.
-Therefore, some families keep a low profile, suspending agricultural work due to fear and uncertainty; - Villagers encounter legal challenges, threats, and difficulties in seeking justice, with authorities dismissing attempts to intervene; - Environmental officers use threats and verbal abuse against villagers and their associates (lawyers, journalists, human rights defenders) attempting to inquire on litigation cases;

-• Unpredictability generates legal challenges and environmental injustice.
+They are prohibited from cutting down even a tree for basic needs, while they are aware that connected investors and private bodies engage in vast deforestation ventures with impunity; - A case of human rights violation was presented to us when a young man was arrested, abused, and imprisoned for four months for alleged attempts to cut grass on land close to the core PA.
+The case illustrates, for the Bunong, a disproportionate response accentuated by a denial of justice (see: Bourdier and Kong, 2023); - This story intensifies the fears of other villagers who worry about similar arbitrary arrests without clear justifications.
+Therefore, some families keep a low profile, suspending agricultural work due to fear and uncertainty; - Villagers encounter legal challenges, threats, and difficulties in seeking justice, with authorities dismissing attempts to intervene; - Environmental officers use threats and verbal abuse against villagers and their associates (lawyers, journalists, human rights defenders) attempting to inquire about litigation cases (information provided on condition of anonymity by an indigenous jurist and a reporter); - Unpredictability generates legal challenges and environmental injustice.
 Unexpected events are prone to occur whenever a top-down decision is made without concertation.